-Figure 2-41 shows groundwater elevation contours for fall of 2017.
-Because more data were available in this time frame, the contour map shows increased detail in some areas.
-In the southeastern portion of the Basin near the Ozena fire station, groundwater gradients appear to indicate flows that follow the Cuyama River.
-The contour map shows a steep gradient across the SBCF and flows to an area of lowered groundwater elevation northeast of the town of Cuyama.
-From the town of New Cuyama to the west, groundwater has a horizontal gradient that generally flows to the northeast, from areas with higher elevation topography towards areas with lower elevation topography where the Cuyama River is located.
+Figure 2-61 shows groundwater elevation contours for fall of 2022.
+The contour map shows a steep gradient across the SBCF and groundwater flow to an area of lower groundwater elevation northeast of the town of Cuyama.
+From the town of New Cuyama to the west, the groundwater gradient reflects generalized flow to the north-northeast, from topographically higher areas towards areas with lower topography and the Cuyama River.